Board of Directors

 President

 On a personal note, Mandy, who has two grown children, and her husband, Reed, are delighted with beloved grandchildren who bring joy and excitement to everyone.
 Mandy also enjoys reading, sewing, gardening, floral arts, walking, and visiting with family and friends.
+Mandy is a fourth generation Floridian who loves exploring nature trails and our beautiful coastlines.

 Vice President